 As a result of the withdrawal from OCERS and the terms of the termination and continuing contribution agreement, the related UAAL is considered to be a pension-related debt.
-However, the District has determined that this balance will be paid within the next year and, as such, is accounted for as a current liability of the District.
-The UAAL at June 30, 2018 is \$847,641.
+The UAAL as of June 30, 2020 is \$99,363.
 The outstanding liability is reported as a noncurrent liability on the government-wide financial statements.
-Contributions are reported as debt service payments when made.
+Contributions are reported as expenditures when made.